Data harmonization

 QuestionLink provides recoding scripts with which measurement instruments for selected concepts can be made comparable.
 The focus of QuestionLink lies on German single-item instruments for latent constructs, such as interest, attitudes, subjective evaluations, or values.

-Harmonized data products - projects and cumulations
+Harmonized data - our cumulations

 The ALLBUS cumulation contains harmonized time series for all data collected at least twice throughout the ALLBUS survey-rounds.
 The cumulation data are therefore particularly suitable for analyses of time series in studies of social change.
 For most of the topical modules (e.g., political attitudes, social inequality, etc.), 3 to 4 measurement time-points are now available.
 Central socio-demographic characteristics have been surveyed even more frequently.
 The accompanying documentation provides information on changes in question formats and formulations over time.